 - strive to achieve net neutral outcomes, and, ideally, are restorative.

-The EOP Framework is intended to be used as a tool for organizing and modifying existing curricula and experiences to incorporate core and advanced environmentally responsible competencies, in the form of student learning outcomes, into engineering courses and programs according to individual institutional systems and protocols.
+The EOP Framework is intended to be used as a tool for organizing and modifying existing curricula and experiences to incorporate core and advanced environmentally responsible competencies into engineering courses and programs in alignment with individual institutional systems and protocols.

 Tools For Design and Sustainability